awsdocs/aws-iot-docs/developerguide/dd-detect-ml.md

 With machine learning Detect \(ML Detect\), you create Security Profiles that use machine learning to learn expected device behaviors by automatically creating models based on historical device data, and assign these profiles to a group of devices or all the devices in your fleet\.
 AWS IoT Device Defender then identifies anomalies and triggers alarms using the ML models\.

+**Note**
+ML Detect now supports monitoring of operational health metrics that are unique to your fleet\.
+You can use device\-side [custom metrics](dd-detect-custom-metrics.md) and more granular monitoring of your fleet with the [dimensions feature](scoping-security-behavior.md)\.
+In addition to setting static alarms manually with Rules Detect, you can now use machine learning to automatically learn your fleet's expected behaviors on custom metrics\.
+You can also filter out cloud\-side metrics based on dimensions\.

 For information about how to get started with ML Detect, see [ML Detect guide](dd-detect-ml-getting-started.md)\.

 **Topics**